jackjoe/activity-log/readme.md

 ### Variable guidelines

-- `contentType`: type of content we are dealing with, can be set to match PHP class, controller, model, ...
+- `content`: type of content we are dealing with, can be set to match PHP class, controller, model, ...
 It gives us more context where this action has taken place.
 - `contentId` (option): id of content, in case of a model
 - `action`: method name, sub-action in method, ..
-- `description`: state of action such as `ERROR`, `SUCCESS`, `WRONG_CODE`, ...
+- `state`: state of action such as `ERROR`, `SUCCESS`, `WRONG_CODE`, ...
 - `details`: more like meta date about current state
 - `data`: raw data, fetched content, posted content, ...